Organic dust toxic syndrome: Inorganic dust (minerals)

-The Central Valley of California is known for its agricultural industry, including dry farming, resulting in increase of airborne dust from field procedures (harvesting, crop cleanup, etc).
+The Central Valley of California is known for its agricultural industry, including dry farming, resulting in increase of airborne dust from field procedures (harvesting, crop cleanup, etc.).
 Soil is a combination of small amounts of organic compound and large amounts of inorganic compounds, yet it is part of external factors that often cause nonallergic lung symptoms.
 Exposure to mineral dust presents the hazards for farmers in the development of lung disease.
 In one analysis, 112 male Hispanic individuals in the Fresno county were part of a study conducted in the findings of the comparison between farm workers and non-farm workers.
 Out of 32 individuals, 22 farmers were diagnosed with mineral dust small airways disease, Thirty-one out of Sixty-one were diagnosed with smoking-related small airways disease and17 out 23 farmers were diagnosed with Pneumoconiosis.
-Furthermore, residents were as well found to be diagnosed with Interstitial fibrosis, Lymph node fibrosis, Chronic bronchitis, Asthma-like airway disease and Emphysema.
-The study resulted in Farm-workers having an higher risk of the diseases mentioned.
+Furthermore, residents were as well found to be diagnosed with interstitial fibrosis, lymph node fibrosis, chronic bronchitis, asthma-like airway disease and emphysema.
+The study resulted in farmworkers having a higher risk of the diseases is mentioned.